 ILLUSTRIOUS BLUE (Dansili) is a world class multiple European Stakes winner-an extremely versatile racehorse who outstayed his pedigree winning an impressive 10 races including the Group 2 Goodwood Cup, the Group 3 Sagaro Stakes at Royal Ascot, the Group 3 Glorious Stakes and the Listed Festival Stakes.
 He also won first up in Dubai over 1777m and was a top ten finisher in the Melbourne Cup too!

-For breeders who have patience and want to produce good middle distance and staying horses, here's a stallion that's perfect for the job and to our knowledge, he's one of only two stallions advertised in Australia with the T:T Equinome gene (producing middle to long distance performers) His oldest progeny are 3 year olds, and as at October 11th, he's had just six starters for two winners, they being Navy Blue (trained by Darren Weir and a winner over 1600m) and Deep Purple (trained by Robbie Laing and a winner over 2400m).
+For breeders who have patience and want to produce good middle distance and staying horses, here's a stallion that's perfect for the job and to our knowledge, he's one of only two stallions advertised in Australia with the T:T Equinome gene (producing middle to long distance performers) His oldest progeny are 4 year olds, and as at October 11th, he's had just six starters for two winners, they being Navy Blue (trained by Darren Weir and a winner over 1600m) and Deep Purple (trained by Robbie Laing and a winner over 2400m).

 Illustrious Blue has stood his first three seasons at Jindera Park in NSW, but with the recent sale of that property, he's now been relocated to Glen Eden Farm in Victoria where he stands for a stud fee of $2,500 (no gst).